Explore Mission Articles Communities

 Cultural Connection

 Across cultures, resilience is a celebrated trait.
-For instance, in South African Ubuntu philosophy, the concept “I am because we are” emphasizes shared resilience and interconnectedness.
-Reflect on how embracing such a perspective could deepen your family’s journey toward resilience.
+In South African Ubuntu philosophy, the concept “I am because we are” emphasises shared resilience and interconnectedness.

 Final Thoughts